bentoml/Yatai/docs/source/installation/index.rst

 Installation
 ============

-This is a handy tutorial that shows you how to install and upgrade various components of Yatai.
+This is a handy tutorial that shows you how to install various components of Yatai.

+You may want to go through this :ref:`Architecture <yatai-architecture>` documentation to understand the entire architecture of Yatai before installing it.

 .. grid:: 1 2 2 2
     :gutter: 3